2020 Carlotta Festival of New Plays

 Noah has won three Kennedy Center Playwriting Awards.
 He has been a Eugene O’Neill Theatre Center National Play Conference Finalist, a Blue Ink Playwriting Award Finalist, and a Woodward/Newman Playwriting Award Finalist, and was named in the 50 Playwrights Project Best Unproduced Latin@ Plays of 2018.

-He is currently under commission from the La Jolla Playhouse and the Great Plains Theatre Conference.
+He is currently under commission from La Jolla Playhouse, the Great Plains Theatre Conference, and Manhattan Theatre Club/Sloan.
 Richard & Jane & Dick & Sally, directed by Taylor Reynolds, will co-world premiere at Baltimore Center Stage and Off-Broadway at Playwrights Realm with support from The Sol Project this spring.
 The Juniors will be directed by Hutch Pimentel at First Floor Theatre in Chicago.

 Noah holds a B.S. in Deaf Studies and American Sign Language from University of Nebraska-Omaha, and is a recipient of the Albert Zuckerman Scholarship.